 Creative response to the research

-Drawing on these insights, Nathalie has begun to develop a concept of “inclusive place”, which her creative response is designed to describe and explore.
+During my research I became interested in the dynamic relationship between people and the environments they inhabit.
+In particular, I observed how being in the drama school setting raised the self-esteem of learning disabled participants, giving them a platform to see themselves as valued collaborators in their own right.
+In turn, our work allowed drama school graduates to reclaim and reimagine the familiar training space, rediscovering core acting disciplines in surprising, new contexts.
+Drawing on these insights I has begun to develop a concept of “inclusive place”, which her creative response is designed to describe and explore.
 The map has been designed as an interactive installation for students and teachers at LAMDA.
 The audience is invited to populate blank versions of the map with “landmark” stamps, engaging them with happenings from our inclusive process, and demonstrating metaphorically the reclaiming of physical space that occurs in inclusive practice.